upcvqa/final/README.md

 ## Motivation <a name="motivation"></a>
 We have decided to do this project because we considered that being able to answer a question from an image using AI it's 'cool' and, more importantly, it is a project that due to the multimodal approach requires that you must understand two of the most important disciplines in AI-DL: vision and language processing.

-In addition it's an area relatively new.
-(2014 - Papers 2015) with plenty of opportunities for improvement and several possible business applications:
+In addition it's a relatively new area (papers from 2014, 2015, ...) with plenty of opportunities for improvement and several possible business applications:
 * Image retrieval - Product search in digital catalogs (e.g: Amazon)
 * Human-computer interaction (e.g.: Ask to a camera the weather)
 * Intelligence Analysis
-* support visually impaired individuals
+* Support visually impaired individuals

 <p align="right"><a href="#toc">To top</a></p>